TeachBooks/TeachBooks-Favourites/README.md

 For using the various package we refer to the different manuals linked above.

+All extensions are loaded with their default settings.

 ## Contribute

 Do you think we missed an extension that should really be included?
 Let us know by either